CodeForSocialGood/calltocode.org/docs/ARCHITECTURE.md

 Imports: `app.js`, `database/index.js`

-Runs the server using the express app and connects to the database:
+Runs the server using the set up express app and connects to the database:

 ```js
 import app from './app'